Canon 800D versus Canon M5

 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 800D better than the Canon M5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Can take more shots (600 versus 295) on a single battery charge.